And for those of you just tuning in, you've missed the first hour, and in the first hour, I put many issues of controversy to rest.

 Okay.

-You think he's gonna implement my idea to create jobs, and he found out, you know, like I spoke to Russia, and that's when I get a call back from the White House.
+And he found out, you know, like I spoke to Rush, and that's when I get a call back from the White House.

 It's amazing.